-Depreciation is calculated on the depreciable amount, which is the cost of an asset, or other amount substituted for cost, less its residual value.
+Depreciation is calculated on the depreciable amount, which is the cost of an asset, less its residual value.

-Depreciation is recognized in profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, IT and equipment.
+Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, plant and equipment.

-The estimated useful lives for the current period and the comparative period are as follows.
+The estimated useful lives for the current period and the comparative period are as follows:

-IT and equipment 3 years Fixtures and fittings 5 years
+Fixtures and fittings 5 years IT and equipment 3 years

 Depreciation methods, useful lives and residual values are reviewed at each reporting date.
-Depreciation is allocated to the operating expenses line of the income statement.
+Depreciation is allocated to the operating expenses line of the statement of comprehensive income.